TLara1/TLara1.github.io/_projects/19_project.md

 \left(\tau^j_i-\tilde{\tau}^j_i\right)\hat{n}_j\hat{t} _{(k)}^i+\hat{t} _{(k)}^i\partial_i\left[ \gamma \right]=0.
 \end{equation}

  We have found all the boundary conditions necessary to solve our problem.
-We can now, at least in principle, tackle any problem involving Newtonian fluids.
+Armed with a physical description of the fluid field and all relevant boundary conditions for a given interface, we can now, at least in principle, tackle any problem involving Newtonian fluids.
+Granted, by "tackle" I mean to approach the problem as a physicist would, who happily stops once the governing equations of motion are found and the problem is determined to be soluble.
+As to actually getting solutions, that is up to the very clever mathematician.

 ### Sources
 These notes follow very closely the first chapter of Leal's excellent book,